kmvanden/machine_learning/README.md

     - **Stratification**: ensures that the class distribution in each fold of the cross-validation split reflects the overall distribution of the dataset so that each training and testing fold has a representative mix of classes.

 Multiple subsets of the training data are created using bootstrap sampling and each subset is used to build an individual tree.
   - **Bootstrap sampling**: generates multiple new datasets from the training data using random sampling with replacement.
 Each bootstrap sample is the same size as the original dataset, but some of the samples are repeated and some are omitted.
+Each decision tree within a random forest is trained on a bootstrap sample of the training data, which introduces variation, so that each tree does not learn the same patterns.
+On average, about two-thirds of the training data is included in any given bootstrap sample (the remaining one-third of the data are the out-of-bag (OOB) samples).

 At each node split in a decision tree, only a random subset of features is considered.
   - **Random feature selection**: each decision tree is trained on a bootstrap sample, but at each node split, only a random subset of the features (```mtry```) is selected.
 This decreases the correlation between the trees, which reduces variance and improves generalization.